For espresso aficionados, no ordinary drip coffee maker can recreate the thick, concentrated bliss of a freshly pulled shot.

 Unlike traditional espresso machines that use an electric pump to create pressure, a lever espresso machine relies on the operator’s strength and skill to pull a perfect shot.

-Lever espresso machines requires experience to operate effectively, and many coffee enthusiasts prefer them because they offer greater control over the extraction process and can produce a more nuanced and flavorful shot of espresso.
+Lever espresso machines require experience to operate effectively, and many coffee enthusiasts prefer them because they offer greater control over the extraction process and can produce a more nuanced and flavorful shot of espresso.

 These machines are only recommended for experts.